The Garden at Lucas House

 About the project

 In December 2022 I completed a course with the University of Guelph on naturalizing and restoring landscapes.
-My final project was a proposal to create a naturalized garden at Lucas House, in Haliburton, Ontario.
+My final project was a proposal to create a natural native plant garden at Lucas House, in Haliburton, Ontario.
 Introduction Lucas House is a Century home in the centre of Haliburton, Ontario.
-It is co-owned by myself and is currently…
+It is co-owned by myself and…

 Updates